meerkat-manor/marti/docs/source/resources.md

 * Version - File version.
 The same file could be updated or this might denote the next version of a regular report.
 For example a daily extract will have the version number incremented every day and provide a new URL.
 The previous file can be retained.
-* Format - if not specified then the consumer will in all likelihood use the file extension / mime type
+* Content type - if not specified then the consumer will in all likelihood use the file extension / mime type
-* Media Type
 * Expiry Date - The date and time that this file expires and can be removed from the download URL location.
 This is not the file retention period as might be required for archiving.
 * Described By - A link to the metadata describing this file data and format